NaveenDanj/gear-lang/readme.md

     end
     ```

-## TODOs
+## Roadmap

+### Completed

+- Lexer implementation
+- Tokenizer implementation
+- Part of the AST implementation

+### In Progress

+- AST building phase

+### Upcoming

+- Implement access to struct properties and related features
-- [ ] Complete the standard library implementation
+- Complete the standard library implementation
-- [ ] Improve error handling and reporting
+- Improve error handling and reporting
-- [ ] Enhance the language documentation
+- Enhance the language documentation
-- [ ] Add more examples and tutorials
+- Add more examples and tutorials
-- [ ] Implement package management system
+- Implement package management system
-- [ ] Optimize the compiler for better performance
+- Optimize the compiler for better performance
-- [ ] Develop an integrated development environment (IDE) or plugin support for popular IDEs
+- Develop an integrated development environment (IDE) or plugin support for popular IDEs
-- [ ] Increase test coverage and add more unit tests
+- Increase test coverage and add more unit tests
+- Gather user feedback and iterate on language design
+- Add support for additional platforms and operating systems